retrocomputacion/retrobbs/readme.md

 Returns a PIL image rendering of the result, a list of buffers containing the native data (platform/mode dependent), and a list of global colors

 ### get_IndexedImg(mode:gfxmodes, bgcolor=0)
-Returns a PIL "P" image with the dimensions of `mode` and using the palette for `mode`, filled with `bgcolor` color.
+Returns a PIL "P" image with the dimensions and palette of `mode`, filled with `bgcolor` color index.

+### open_Image(filename)
+Open a native image file, returns a PIL image object, native image data and graphic mode

 ## common.classes - Internal use only